 Button batteries cause injury by releasing a current that breaks down water in tissue, generating hydroxide ions that chemically burn the tissue.
 Extensive tissue damage can occur if the battery gets stuck in the esophagus.

 “The battery that is implicated in the most serious cases is the 20-mm-diameter, 3-V lithium cell,” says Toby L. Litovitz, executive and medical director of the National Capital Poison Center, who is an expert on battery injuries.
-“One in eight children who swallow this lithium coin cell will develop a severe, life-threatening, or lethal complication.”

 A new coating could ward off such damage by stopping batteries from releasing current when they aren’t in devices.
 To make the coating, Robert S. Langer of Massachusetts Institute of Technology, Jeffrey M. Karp of Harvard Medical School, and coworkers used an off-the-shelf material called a quantum tunneling composite (QTC), which consists of conductive metal microparticles suspended in an insulating silicone matrix (Proc.
 Natl.
 Acad.
 Sci.
 USA 2014, DOI: 10.1073/pnas.1418423111).